Eye Twitching (Blepharospasm)

 Before embarking upon a surgical treatment, some doctors will suggest a trial of injection of a neuromodulator such as botulinum.
 Such treatments, which are often quite effective and safe, are administered through a few tiny injections of the highly purified protein into the muscle either above or below the eye to block the nerve impulses that trigger eye twitching.
 Neuromodulator injections are a simple, quick, minimally invasive treatment that can deliver dramatic results for patients suffering from blepharospasm.
 If neither drugs nor injections are successful, then surgery may be considered.
 In general, the benefits of neuromodulator injections begin to appear within two weeks of treatment and last an average of three to four months.
 Ninety percent of people who undergo neuromodulator injections obtain complete relief, but most people need to repeat treatment every two to three months.

 In general, the approach to the treatment of blepharospasm varies with its severity.
 Preventative measures are important.
 Since stress causes almost all muscle problems to worsen, including blepharospasm, it is important to minimize and avoid stress.
-Whether this means embarking upon stress-management through cognitive therapy, occupational therapy, or other types of group therapy or support meetings, these methods of developing and improving coping mechanisms should be explored.
+Whether this means embarking upon stress-management through cognitive therapy, occupational therapy, or other types therapy such as support meetings, these methods of developing and improving coping mechanisms should be explored.

 Mild Eye Twitching

 A mild eye twitch will usually go away on its own.
 Just cut down on stress and get plenty of rest.
-Decrease caffeine intake; drink less coffee, tea, or caffeinated sodas.
+Decrease caffeine intake by drinking less coffee, tea, or caffeinated soda.
 Drinking a lot of water should help; tonic water in particular acts as a nerve-blocker.
 You can also try holistic methods such as breathing techniques, meditation, yoga, or counseling to help reduce stress.

 Severe Eye Twitching